- Growing puppies require more calories, fat, protein, and essential nutrients per pound than older dogs.

 Remember that determining a calorie range this way is just a starting place.
 Every dog is unique, so be sure to monitor your dog’s body condition over time to make sure that calorie range is right for your dog’s activity level, and size.

 The other way to establish the right caloric intake is to sign up for a fresh food plan.
 This method takes the guesswork out of the process, and allows you to provide your puppy’s weight, size, breed, activity level, and other individual factors to determine daily calories, and receive a customized, correctly portioned plan.
-Puppy owners should, in consultation with their veterinarian, monitor their pup’s body condition score and adjust diet to ensure that ideal body weight is maintained during the growth phase.
+Puppy owners should, in consultation with their veterinarian, monitor their pup’s body condition and adjust diet to ensure that ideal body weight is maintained during the growth phase.
 A fresh food plan makes it easy to update dietary needs throughout your puppy’s life.

 Keeping track of body condition